 Most online resources focus on what applicants need to do to ensure approval during the application process.
 But often it’s the caregivers who do the lion’s share of work, which includes helping applicants fill out forms, manage finances, rides to and from medical appointments, and much more.

 This puts a lot of pressure on caregivers who might not have experience dealing with the intricacies of a Social Security Disability claim.

-If you’ve got questions about applying for Social Security Disability benefits in North Carolina, the Law Offices of Michael A. DeMayo may be able to help.
+If you’ve got questions about applying for Social Security Disability benefits in North Carolina, DeMayo Law Offices may be able to help.

 Call us at 704-333-1000; or, send us your information online and we’ll get in touch with you!

 For now, here are three common questions (and answers!) that will give caregivers, friends, and family a head start on the SSD application process.

 What should I help manage regarding my relative or friend’s application for Social Security Disability benefits?

 There are a lot of hoops to jump through on the road to SSD benefits, and there are certain tasks that would benefit from a caregiver’s direct help during the initial application process.

 For example, applicants are required to collect various medical records and supplementary documents indicating the nature of an injury or disability.
 In many cases, applicants will need to visit the doctor frequently for checkups, exams, and medication refills, which is often challenging for a disabled or injured person to do alone.

 Missing medical appointments or not collecting the necessary documentation to complete the application will only hurt an applicant’s chances of approval—even done correctly, the odds of getting approved after the initial application are only about 1 in 3.